bmatsuo/lark/README.md

 Lark attempts to avoid the problems of using Python by shipping a self-contained interpreter and isolating module repositories for each project.
 It doesn't matter what versions of the Lua interpreter are installed on developer machines (if any).
-The interpreter used by Lark and the third-party module dependencies can be ensured to be consistent.
+The interpreter used by Lark can be ensured to be consistent without interferring with normal project development.

 ##Core Features